- Solicitors For Business

 Diseases caught from animals can be extremely debilitating, with very serious consequences for the individual involved.
-If you have contracted a disease from an animal whilst at work, and believe it is due to the failings of your superiors or fellow employees, you may be able to make an animal disease claim.
+If you have contracted a disease from an animal and believe it is the result of your employer’s negligence, you may be able to make an animal disease claim.

-Animal diseases which pose a threat to workers include:
+Animal diseases that pose a threat to workers include:

 - Ovine chlamydiosis: caught following contact with sheep infected with chlamydia psittaci.

 - Avian chlamydiosis: contracted following contact with birds or the remains of birds infected with chlamydia psittaci.

 - Streptococcus suis: a rare form of meningitis contracted from contact with infected pigs, their carcasses or pig products.

 - Orf: contracted following contact with sheep or goats, or their carcasses.

 - Q fever: contact with animals, animal carcasses or untreated products.